Life and Times

-- 1895 — Heinz Baked Beans are added to the product line.
+- 1895 — Heinz baked beans are added to the product line.
 This produce helped Heinz get through the depression of 1893 to 1896.
 Heinz put in an automated canning line for the beans, which allowed him to sell them for 10 cents a can, instead of 15 cents.
 The beans were first baked, then canned with added tomato sauce.
+Ibid.
+Page 130.

 - 1896 — Henry opened an office near the Tower of London, his first overseas office.
-He opened factories to actually make the products in England in Peckham in 1905 and in Harlesden in 1919.
+In order to actually make the products in England, he opened factories in Peckham in 1905 and in Harlesden in 1919.

 - 1896 — Henry came up with the slogan “57 varieties.”
 He was 52 at the time.
 The number “57” in the slogan “57 varieties” was just a number he made up.

 - 1897 — Cream of Tomato Soup is added to the product line.

 - 1897 — Heinz tries to produce ketchup at the Holland, Michigan, plant, but poor tomato yields caused the plans to be switched for the plant to produce pickles and vinegar instead.

 - 1898 — Heinz tomato ketchup is added to the product line, being made in the Muscatine, Iowa, plant.

 - 1900 — By 1900, the Heinz company was making over 200 different products